Rarer causes and types of dementia

 Multiple sclerosis

 In multiple sclerosis (MS) the insulation around nerve fibres is lost.
 So the electrical signals travelling along nerves slow down.
 Different types of MS develop at different rates.
-Memory problems and other dementia symptoms are most common in rapidly developing MS.
+Memory problems and other dementia symptoms are most common in rapidly developing or advanced MS.

-Around half of people with MS will have difficulties with thinking and remembering at some stage of their illness.This can be slight in some people.
-They may have:
+Between 4 and 7 out of every 10 people with MS will have difficulties with thinking and remembering at some stage of their illness.
+This can be slight in some people.
+Symptoms include:

 • memory problems